wso2-attic/ballerina-integrator/README.md

 # Flag to enable Tracing
 enabled=true
 ```

-NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations default values are load as the other configuration parameters of metrics and tracing.
+> **NOTE**: The above configuration is the minimum configuration needed to enable tracing and metrics.
+With these configurations default values are loaded as the other configuration parameters of metrics and tracing.

 ### Tracing

-You can monitor ballerina services using in built tracing capabilities of Ballerina.
+You can monitor Ballerina services using in built tracing capabilities of Ballerina.
 We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.

-Follow the following steps to use tracing with Ballerina.
+Follow the steps below to use tracing with Ballerina.

 - You can add the following configurations for tracing.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.

 ```
    [b7a.observability]